-- Wellington Street Common Ground project -

-St Kilda Community Housing has been

-preparing the project for a construction tender

-and having further discussions with Homes

-Victoria on its funding arrangements.

-- Marlborough Street community housing project nearing completion of construction.

-- redevelopment preparation of a Key

-Directions Report by Homes Victoria, to inform

-engagement of a consultant to prepare a

-masterplan.

-- Preparation of preliminary content for a future Regional Agreement with Homes Victoria (on behalf of the M9 group of Councils) for increasing social and affordable housing in the region, under Homes Victoria's draft Social and Affordable Housing Compact with local government.
+- Wellington Street Common Ground project - St Kilda Community Housing has been preparing the project for a construction tender and having further discussions with Homes Victoria on its funding arrangements. - Marlborough Street community housing project - nearing completion of construction. - Emerald Hill Court public housing site redevelopment - preparation of a Key Directions Report by Homes Victoria, to inform engagement of a consultant to prepare a masterplan. - Preparation of preliminary content for a future Regional Agreement with Homes Victoria (on behalf of the M9 group of Councils) for increasing social and affordable housing in the region, under Homes Victoria's draft Social and Affordable Housing Compact with local government.

-- Marlborough St community housing project completion of construction of the 46-unit project. - plan commencement by Homes Victoria of a process to select a consultant to prepare a master plan for redevelopment of the site.
+- Marlborough St community housing project completion of construction of the 46-unit project. - Emerald Hill Court public housing site master plan - commencement by Homes Victoria of a process to select a consultant to prepare a master plan for redevelopment of the site.